mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 After I responded, I put them in the `pending-questions` folder until they responded.

-XX% of candidates reached this stage.
-Of those XX% answered the sample questions.
+19 candidates (9%) reached this stage.
+Of those, only 10 (53%) submitted answers the sample questions, though two or three candidates only got the questions in the last few days and may still respond.

 ### questions-reject